Samsung SDI — 2025 at a Glance

 - Samsung SDI’s Energy Solutions segment (EV + ESS + small Li-ion) recorded a KRW 1.85 trillion operating loss in FY2025, swinging from a KRW 218 billion profit in FY2024, on revenue that fell 21 % to KRW 12.38 trillion.

-- US manufacturing joint ventures with Stellantis (StarPlus Energy) and General Motors (SDI-GM Synergy Cells) continued to advance, supported by growing AMPC tax credit recognition (KRW 275 billion, up from KRW 90 billion in FY2024).
+- US manufacturing joint ventures with Stellantis (StarPlus Energy) and General Motors (SDI-GM Synergy Cells) are disclosed as ongoing, with AMPC tax credit recognition of KRW 275 billion, up from KRW 90 billion in FY2024.

 - Samsung SDI does not disclose ESS-specific revenue — the Energy Solutions segment combines automotive, energy storage, and small-format Li-ion batteries into a single reporting line.